 Whatever we have been given, faithfulness is the key.
 God looks past our circumstances and past all the good and bad of our lives and looks at our hearts.

 “For the LORD sees not as man sees: man looks on the outward appearance, but the LORD looks on the heart.”
 1 Samuel 16:7

 It is important to note that what have we been given is unique to each of us.
 We have all been gifted differently, and so we are called to walk a unique and very personal walk with the Lord.

-The conversation of faithfulness takes us before the throne of God, one to one.
-One day God will ask what we did with what he gave us, and each one of us will personally have to answer to the God of this universe.
+This conversation of faithfulness takes us before the throne of God, one to one.
+One day we will be able to share with God what we did with all that he gave to us.

 Listing What You Have Been Given:

 • Take some minutes to list the things that God has given to you.